Member Login | Sign Up

 Shoes & Court Surfaces

-Although most of us play tennis on hard courts, it’s worth noting that different shoes are available for various surfaces.
+Although many of us play tennis on hard courts, it’s worth noting that different shoes are available for various surfaces.

-If a shoe doesn’t call out a specific court type in the description, it’s safe to assume it will perform well on hard courts.
+If a shoe’s description doesn’t mention a specific court type, it’s safe to assume it will perform well on hard courts.

 Hard Courts

-Tennis shoes for hard courts emphasize comfort and durability to stand up to the unforgiving surface.
+Tennis shoes for hard courts emphasize comfort and durability to withstand the unforgiving surface.
 They also feature non-marking soles that protect the court from unsightly scuff marks.

-Most tennis shoes feature design characteristics well-suited for hard courts because they’re the most popular surface.
+Most tennis shoes feature design characteristics that are well-suited for hard courts because they’re the most popular surface.

 Furthermore, hard court tennis shoes can be used on clay and grass courts, although a specialized design is ideal, as we’ll cover next.